kloia/prometheus-custom-exporter/example/docker/README.md

 # Custom-exporter Project

-This project creates an HTTP Server as systemd service that listens on a specified port and gathers/serves the metrics
+This project creates an HTTP Server as docker container that listens on a specified port and gathers/serves the metrics

 **Execute installation with docker-compose**
 ```sh